CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Method

 \section{Method}

 Our CLARIFID framework integrates multi-view image encoding, structured pretraining, reinforcement learning, and controlled decoding to generate clinically faithful radiology reports.
-Figure~\ref{fig:overview} illustrates the complete framework, consisting of three main components: (1) section-aware pretraining, (2) impression-guided reinforcement learning, and (3) next-token forcing with best-of-N impression selection.
+Figure~\ref{fig:overview} illustrates the complete framework.
 In this section, we elaborate on each component in detail.

-\subsection{Model Architecture}
+\subsection{Model architecture}

-Both the policy and value networks are based on the GPT-2 architecture \cite{radford2019language}.
-Visual information is supplied by a multi-image encoder that fuses all available X-ray views of a study.
+Both the policy and value networks are based on the GPT-2 architecture~\cite{radford2019language}.
+Visual information is supplied by a SwinV2~\cite{swinv2}-based multi-image encoder that fuses all available X-ray views of a study.
 Conditioned on these fused features, the policy network generates reports, while the value network estimates expected rewards for reinforcement learning.
-The two networks use different depth configurations to balance performance and computational efficiency.
-For additional architecture details of the policy and value networks, see Appendix.
+The two networks use different depth configurations to balance performance and computational efficiency. {A compact schematic with the module-level connections is provided in Figure~\ref{fig:model-arch}.}

-\subsubsection{Multi-Image Encoder}

-Radiologists usually examine several X-ray views of the same patient to reach an accurate diagnosis, yet most RRG systems still rely on a single image, limiting diagnostic insight.
-We therefore present a flexible multi-view fusion module that can handle a variable number of X-ray images from different studies within a batch.

-For a batch of $B$ studies where study $i$ contains $K_i$ images, we first flatten all images into a single processing batch:
+\subsubsection{Multi-image encoder}